-Hundreds of hungry raptors swoop in for the vulture feeding at Victoria Falls (aka the “Vulture Culture” experience at Zimbabwe’s Victoria Falls Safari Lodge).
+Hundreds of hungry raptors swoop in daily for the vulture feeding at Victoria Falls (the “Vulture Culture” experience at Zimbabwe’s Victoria Falls Safari Lodge).

 Snorkeling with wild dolphins.
 Haunting colonial ruins.
 Millionaire hideaways.
 Northern Mozambique is as far off-the-grid as you can get.
 And perfect for a post-safari idyll.

 Mozambique’s Ibo Island Lodge simply oozes character; it’s a fab restored colonial mansion!
 Must-do: Breakfast on the sandbar under a Bedouin tent.

 Chinzombo had us at the private pool.
 And we loved the eco-friendly air-conditioner above our bed.
 Killer leopard sightings at this luxury safari camp were a bonus.

 Our educational and fun Wine Flies Tour from Cape Town took us to five Stellenbosch wineries, including Annandale for bold, luscious, old-world reds.